 - Integrate: 12-24 months – scale practices vertically beyond to the portfolio level and adapt planning and budgeting approaches.

 - Accelerate: (continuous) – scale to enterprise level and integrating central functions into a holistic Target Operating Model.

-Working systematically through the four stages and applying our proven MVO approach will help organizations achieve Business Agility faster and more confidently.
+Working systematically through the four stages and applying our proven MVO approach will help organisations achieve Business Agility faster and more confidently.
 On such a dynamic playing field the goal posts will and must keep shifting.
-The question is – will your organization be agile enough to respond quickly when they do, not just for the sake of continued relevance, but to achieve a sizeable competitive advantage?
+The question is – will your organisation be agile enough to respond quickly when they do, not just for the sake of continued relevance, but to achieve a sizeable competitive advantage?

 Read our new PoV Business Agility